nianlonggu/MemSum-DQA/README.md

-# MemSum-DQA
-Adapting an Efficient Long Document Extractive Summarizer for Document Question Answering
+# MemSum-DQA: Adapting an Efficient Long Document Extractive Summarizer for Document Question Answering

 The code and data for the Kaggle Competition PDF-VQA of The first Workshop on Document Intelligence and Understanding (DocIU) in conjunction with the 32nd ACM International Conference on Information and Knowledge Management (CIKM 2023) in Birmingham, UK.